Ni2thin/rcnn-voc2007-implementation/README.md

 The notebook provides visualization of detection results on sample test images, showing bounding boxes labeled as “object” or “background”.

-## 🚀 Future Enhancements

-- Integrate Selective Search for better region proposals.
-- Train on the full VOC dataset for improved performance.
-- Replace SVM with softmax classifier and finetune the CNN.

 ---

-Made with ❤️ for computer vision research and learning.